The Leg Lamp became a real product in 2003 when a fan of the film started manufacturing real lamps for sale. This then led to....

 Vindicated by Cable: Only moderately successful at the box office when originally released, the film achieved Cult Classic status in the late '80s thanks to TV and home video.

-What Could Have Been: Jack Nicholson was apparently a fan of the short-stories, and really wanted to play Ralphie's Old Man (he was even willing to take a paycut if necessary!note This is the same guy whose salary consumed the bulk of the budget for Batman.).
+What Could Have Been: Jack Nicholson was apparently a fan of the short-stories, and really wanted to play Ralphie's Old Man (he was even willing to take a paycut if necessary!note For perspective, this is the same guy whose salary consumed the bulk of the budget for Batman.)
 However, Jean Shepherd feared that the presence of such a high-profile actor in a supporting role would distract people from the main story.